 The State Treasurer is responsible for cash management and ensuring that all Commonwealth financial obligations are met on a timely basis.
 See "COMMONWEALTH BUDGET AND FINANCIAL MANAGEMENT CONTROLS - Cash Management Practices of State Treasurer."
+The Commonwealth does not engage in inter-fund borrowing.
 Cash flow management incorporates the periodic use of short-term borrowing to meet cash flow needs for both capital and operating expenditures.
 In particular, the Commonwealth makes local aid payments of approximately \$1 billion to its cities and towns at the end of each calendar quarter, which in recent years has often resulted in the need for short-term cash flow borrowings.
-All short-term cash flow borrowings, including both commercial paper and revenue anticipation notes, must be repaid by the end of the fiscal year.
+All revenue anticipation notes, including those issued as commercial paper, must be repaid by the end of the fiscal year.
 The state currently has liquidity support for a \$400 million tax-exempt commercial paper program for general obligation notes.
 The Commonwealth has relied upon the commercial paper program for additional liquidity since 2002.